 Evan Pugh purchased a house in Rhiwlas when they lived in Wigan towards the start of the World War II.
 He was fearful that the children would be evacuated and he wanted to be able to keep them together, hence the bolt hole in Rhiwlas.
 This was used for subsequent family holidays.
 Rhiwlas was where his wife had been brought up for a number of years.

 Soon they were on the move again, this time to Stoke-on-Trent to 50 Bailey Road, Fenton (Heron Cross).
 They were living at this address when their first grandchild David Grant was born on 4th September 1945.
 Jane and Alan Grant were living at that address on the birth certificate.

 After living here for a few years they moved for the last time to Brangwyn 57 Greatbach Avenue, Penkhull, Stoke-on-Trent.
 The Pugh family moved here at the end of World War II, and owned the house until Elizabeth Ann Pugh died in 1969.
 Chris Sutton remembers it as a child as "the big house in Penkhull with the snooker table and the clocks"

 Mair's husband worked in the same Britannic Assurance office in Stoke.

 Evan was a man of mixed character.
 Outside of the home he was seen as a gentleman but inside the home his all too familiar temper was literally felt by his family.

-In January 1962 after suffering with painful spinal cancer, Evan passed away and was buried in the small graveyard at Pentir, near to Rhiwlas in North Wales.
+Died on 31 January 1962 after suffering with painful spinal cancer, Evan passed away and was buried in the small graveyard at Pentir, near to Rhiwlas in North Wales.